40 Fun Party Wedding Games for Your Guests

 Test your guests' knowledge about you as a couple with multiple-choice questions about your relationship milestones, preferences, and quirks.
 "Where did the couple have their first date?" suddenly becomes a high-stakes game when tables compete for bragging rights.

-Customize it: Include questions about how you met mutual friends in attendance.
+Customize it: Ask guests how they met mutual friends attending.
 "Which guest introduced the happy couple?" gets everyone involved in your love story.
+These wedding game ideasencourage friendly competition.

 The Newlywed Scavenger Hunt